KRFOSS/kali-docs/general-use/install-nvidia-drivers-on-kali-linux/index.md

 kali@kali:~$
 ```

-It looks like our GPU is being recognized correctly, so let's use [glxinfo](https://dri.freedesktop.org/wiki/glxinfo/) to determine if 3D Rendering is enabled.
+It looks like our GPU is being recognized correctly, so let's use [glxinfo](https://dri.freedesktop.org/wiki/glxinfo/) to determine if 3D Rendering is enabled:

 ```console
 kali@kali:~$ sudo apt install -y mesa-utils